 Bad memory management

 Leaks and buffer overflow can happen.
 And so as many other issues out there.
-This is why you should use valgrind frequently.
+This is why you should use tools like valgrind frequently.

 Malloc is not your (only) friend